 When alcohol is introduced into the process, it speeds up the digestive system and does not allow water to absorb as it usually would.
 This causes diarrhea after drinking alcohol.
 Conversely, alcohol constipation occurs when the body is extremely dehydrated after consuming vast amounts of alcohol.
 To replenish its water and electrolyte stores, the body seeks out any liquid – including liquid from the bowels.

 Depending on a person’s level of sensitivity, just one alcoholic beverage can be enough to trigger an IBS flare-up and cause alcohol-related diarrhea.
 For those who suffer from IBS, wine can be less severe than drinking beer with IBS.
-Regardless of the alcohol that is consumed, there is a link between alcohol abuse and diarrhea.
+Regardless of the alcohol that is consumed, there is a link between alcohol use and diarrhea.

 What Is Alcoholism?

-Commonly referred to as alcohol use disorder (AUD), alcoholism is a form of alcohol abuse that involves a person’s inability to manage his or her drinking habits.
+Commonly referred to as alcohol use disorder (AUD), alcoholism is a form of alcohol use that involves a person’s inability to manage his or her drinking habits.
 Alcoholic drinking can spiral out of control and turn into problematic and uncontrollable drinking, which physically and emotionally affects the person.
-Like any other substance use disorder, AUD is considered a disease, and there are varying levels of abuse which range from mild, moderate, or severe.
+Like any other substance use disorder, AUD is considered a disease, and there are varying levels of use which range from mild, moderate, or severe.

 This dysfunctional use of alcohol is a complicated relationship between genes, environment, and a strong association with other health problems.
 Prolonged use of alcohol can have long-term effects on the body.